bigbite/paddle/README.md

  * Supports maunal syncing of the latest or a specific commit.
  * Works with Github organisations.
- * Runs .paddle.sh before pushing to SVN, helpful if you need to run composer or remove files etc.
+ * Runs .paddle.sh before pushing to SVN (if it can find it within your git repository), helpful if you need to run composer or remove files etc.

 ## Installation